Everyone writes at least a little bit every day. They send a text. Comment on social media. Process their feelings in a journal.

 As a freelance writer by trade, you’re tasked with creating content that resonates with an audience.
 While there’s no secret formula to writing well, you can elevate your work by understanding technical writing best practices—from sentence syntax to cutting fluff.

 So, how do you become a better writer?
-Use these writing tips to make your words pack a punch, improve your writing flow, and develop a strong voice.
+Use these freelance writing tips to make your words pack a punch, improve your writing flow, and develop a strong voice.

 - Create an outline first